 HMRC now state that where employees are reimbursed the cost of eye tests/glasses/lenses, the exemption for eye tests, etc will not be met and should be reported through the payroll for PAYE/NIC deductions as a cash payment.
 Only where eye tests/glasses/lenses are paid directly by the employer will the exemption be met.
 HMRC have confirmed that if an employer uses a non-cash voucher scheme for the provision of eye test vouchers, the exemption will be met.

 Our current policy has been updated to reflect these changes.
-And we have set up an arrangement with Edenred to provide staff with eye test and spectacle/contact lenses vouchers.
+Originally, we set up an arrangement with a company called Edenred to provide staff with eye test and spectacle/contact lenses vouchers.
+This arrangement proved to be unsuitable, and we have now have an arrangement with Specsavers to provide eye test and spectacle/contact lenses vouchers.

-Instead of claiming the cost of their eyetest after a visit to the optician, employees will need to request an eye test examination voucher via HR (me) before they go to their appointment
+Instead of claiming the cost of their eye test after a visit to the optician, employees will need to request an eye test voucher before they go to their appointment.

-- The voucher has a form attached, which the optician completes to say whether or not the employee needs glasses/contact lenses for regular DSE work
+- The voucher has a form attached, which the optician needs to complete to say whether or not the employee needs glasses/contact lenses for regular DSE work.

 Eye Test and Glasses for DSE Users Policy

 Requesting a voucher for an eye examination or glasses